5 stages of addiction

-Understanding the signs of substance abuse can help you, or someone you love, seek necessary treatment.
-The signs of a substance use disorder include wanting to stop, being unable to, struggling with powerful cravings, and experiencing distressing withdrawal symptoms without the substance.
+Recognizing the signs of substance use disorder can help you or someone you love seek treatment sooner.
+Common signs include wanting to stop but being unable to, strong cravings, and withdrawal symptoms without the substance.

 Stages of Addiction – Stage 1: Experimenting and Social Use